Jarus95/GeometryGuru/README.md

 * Console input/output
 * Arithmetic operations to find the area of triangle
-* Logical operations for constructing a triangle
+* Logical operations for constructing a triangle.

 ## Demo
 ![demo](./Assets/demo-live-2.gif)